 La Tourneaux wasn't the only Boys In The Band cast member to succumb to AIDS.
 Most of the cast, and some of the crew, had been wiped out by the virus by the early 1990s, something Robey's documentary shows to devastating effect in a stunning montage (at the 1.19 mark in the film).
 La Tourneaux's tragic story is perhaps the most affecting; an incredibly beautiful boy discovered by writer Mart Crowley on Fire Island, he played the hot escort in both the play and the film.
 But his association with the "queer" film destroyed his career.
 Addicted to drugs, he spent time in jail, begged his old cast-mates for money, and prostituted himself, before finally dying of AIDS.
 "He was enraged that he had AIDS - enraged - because he had so much more to do in his life," Boys executive producer Dominick Dunne says in Robey's documentary.
 And we see old footage of La Tourneaux on a talk show in 1980, still looking beautiful, talking about his fall from grace; it's heartbreaking.

 Irving Allen Lee

-So next time you watch your favourite soap, or baseball game, or take a picture, remember our fallen soldiers.
-Back then, they didn't stand a chance.
+So next time you watch your favourite soap, or baseball game, or take a picture, just try to remember our fallen soldiers.
+They didn't stand a chance back then.
 Robert La Tourneax was "enraged" at his life being cut short by the virus.
-You should feel fucking enraged that he's not here now.
+We should all feelenraged that he's not here now.

 Gregory Peck stars with Ava Gardner, Hildegarde Knef and the incomparable Susan Hayward in Henry King's adaptation of Hemingway's The Snows Of Kilimanjaro (1952).